reasonwithoutrestraint/site/Original/Metaethics/My moral understanding.md

         - If the theory is reductive, i.e. judging something rational is to believe XYZ, then it could have just used XYZ as the analysis to begin with.
     - Valuing X = Believing that X would be desired if one had unqualified cognitive/imaginitive powers and full factual/nomological information.
 This may also be compatible with the judgment internalism thesis, but:
         - Even though its sufficient to invoke a normative judgment, it doesn't seem necessary.
 This is not what we're doing when we make normative judgments.
+    - (general criticism) Valuing X = X would be desired if one were rational
+        - These might give the correct truth conditions, but they miss the point.
+        - When someone rationally endorse X, they aren't thinking about what they would desire in such and such circumstances.

 Normative Cognitivism: Normative judgments are truth-apt, even though they are not descriptive.
 The conditions for truth is not based on a correspondence theory of truth.
 A normative judgment X can be said to be true of an agent A just in case an A could not reject X after idealization of his rational faculty, i.e. X is the upshot of rational idealization.
 For example, people cannot believe strictly contradictory propositions (i.e. P and ~P), thus it is irrational to believe in inconsistent propositions (i.e. P and Q where, without being realized by A, Q -> ~P) because if one's rational faculties where idealized (i.e. one believed that Q -> ~P), then one could not believe in the inconsistent propositions.